-(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1; the Provost by authority of Executive Order No. 4; the Executive Vice President by authority of Executive Order No. 5; and the Vice Provost and Vice President for Computing and Communications by authority of Executive Order No. 63)
+(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1; the Provost by authority of Executive Order No. 4; the Executive Vice President by authority of Administrative Order No. 9; and the Vice Provost and Vice President for Computing and Communications by authority of Executive Order No. 63)

 These guidelines have been developed to make moving as convenient and trouble-free as possible.
 These guidelines do not apply to major construction or renovation projects administered by the Capital Projects Office; in those instances, a project manager is assigned to coordinate the moves and departments should consult the project manager for information and advice.

 The primary responsibility for coordination of departmentally initiated moves rests with the individual departments.
 Most costs connected with moving and installation of equipment will be charged to the departmental budget.
 Services provided by the Capital and Space Planning Office, the Equipment Inventory Office, and the Capital Projects Office's Design Services are described in this policy statement.

 It is the responsibility of the individual departments and/or colleges and schools to provide sufficient funds for whatever repairs and remodeling are necessary.
 Under some circumstances, funds for remodeling projects costing more than $2,500 may be available from unallocated reserves in the Minor Repairs portion of the central administration's capital budget.

 Requests and justifications for central administration funding must be sent to the Capital and Space Planning Office, Box 351263, 206-616-7442, with the endorsement of the dean's or vice president's office.
 When the budget has been established and work details approved by the department, Design Services will coordinate the construction schedule with the appropriate Physical Plant shops.

 Once a department has received official notification from the central administration on the space assigned to the department, the department should appoint one person as the moving coordinator.
 This person will complete the following activities: